-the Operator must notify the Commonwealth within 5 Business Days after receiving such notice under clause 38.6(a)(i) or of such occurrence under clause 38.6(a)(ii).
+the Operator must notify the Commonwealth within 5 Business Days after receiving such notice under clause 32.6(a)(i) or of such occurrence under clause 32.6(a)(ii).

-The Operator must notify the Commonwealth within 5 Business Days after becoming aware of any breach of such conditions notified under 38.6(a).
-[Drafting Note: the shortlisted Proponent must notify the Commonwealth as part of its Financial Value Bid in Stage B of the Tender Process whether or not it or the Project is subject to the Foreign Acquisitions and Takeovers Act 1975 (Cth).]
+The Operator must notify the Commonwealth within 5 Business Days after becoming aware of any breach of such conditions notified under 32.6(a).
+[Drafting Note: the shortlisted Proponent must notify the Commonwealth in its Financial Value Bid Form for Stage B of the Tender Process whether or not it or the Project is subject to the Foreign Acquisitions and Takeovers Act 1975 (Cth).]

 Assurances